Robertren/markdown/cross-lingual text classification.md

 - Firstly, train a source-language classifier with both labeled training documents and adapt it to the unlabeled documents from the source-language side of the parallel corpus.The adaptation enforces our classifier to extract features that are: **1) discriminative for the classification task** and **2) invariant with regard to the distribution shift between training and parallel data**.
 - Secondly, use the trained source-language classifier to obtain the soft labels for a parallel corpus, and the target-language part of the parallel corpus to train a target classifier, which yields a similar category distribution over target-language documents as that over source-language documents.
 - In short, the model can be conclude like this:
--- Train a source language classifier and get optimal parameter \theta
+1.Train a source language classifier and get optimal parameter 2.Use this trained optimal parameter to classify the target language (These two classifiers use the same temperatures) 3.Given the assumption that paired document in parallel corpus should have the same distribution of class predicted by the source model and target model.
+4.We optimize the parameter in the target classifier based on a loss function on each document in parallel corpus.

 The first step addresses the potential domain/distribution mismatch between the labeled data and the unlabeled data in the source language.
 And the second step addresses the potential mismatch between the target-domain training data (in the parallel corpus) and the test data (not in the parallel corpus).